yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-sep-2021/index.md

 With this change, the number of crashes caused by race conditions between working threads upon shutdown was supposed to decrease, but it also introduced a new bug that would cause yuzu to hand when the emulation was stopped.

-The reason behind this problem was caused by the order in which objects were being destroyed, which epicboy [fixed in a follow-up PR](https://github.com/yuzu-emu/yuzu/pull/7078).
+This problem was caused by the order in which objects were being destroyed, which epicboy [fixed in a follow-up PR](https://github.com/yuzu-emu/yuzu/pull/7078).

 [bunnei](https://github.com/bunnei) also [introduced std::jthreads into the cpu_manager](https://github.com/yuzu-emu/yuzu/pull/6965), in favour of using this more efficient implementation of the class for yuzu's host threads.

-He also made changes so that the KEvents used in the nvflinger [service](https://github.com/yuzu-emu/yuzu/pull/6968) and [queue](https://github.com/yuzu-emu/yuzu/pull/6971) are owned by these services, instead of being owned the process for the emulated game, which makes the implementation more accurate.
+He also made changes so that the KEvents used in the nvflinger [service](https://github.com/yuzu-emu/yuzu/pull/6968) and [queue](https://github.com/yuzu-emu/yuzu/pull/6971) are owned by these services, instead of being owned by the process for the emulated game, which makes the implementation more accurate.

 We’ve been trying to focus on improving our homebrew support, as this isn’t just a powerful tool that only developers use.
 For example, modders have very powerful homebrew apps that the Switch community enjoys.